 SharePointDownload – contains stats related to SharePoint communication.

 OneDriveDownload, GoogleDriveDownload, DropBoxDownload – stats related to the communication with file hosting services

 FileDownloadQueue – stats for actual doc downloads.
 (SharePoint and all file hosting services share common file download queue.)

 SyncLog may also contain additional details if you set the configuration setting to LogSyncDetails=true.

 And that’s it for now.
-However, if you’d like this series and are looking for even more technical insight into Resco Mobile CRM, join us at resco.next 2017 (October 25-26) in Amsterdam.
+However, if you’d like this series and are looking for even more technical insight into Resco Mobile CRM, join us at resco.next 2018 (March 14-15) in Atlanta.
 You will enjoy 2 days full of hands on trainings, sessions, best practices, customer stories and fun.